Indian Troops Continue Massive Search Operations In IIOJK - UrduPoint

 Indian Troops Continue Massive Search Operations In IIOJK

-According to Kashmir Media Service (KMS), the troops conducted operations in different towns, villages and Mohallas of Srinagar, Kupwara, Bandipore, Baramulla, Ganderbal, Badgam, Islamabad, Pulwama, Shopian, Kulgam, Ramban, Kishtwar, Doda, Rajouri, Poonch and Samba districts to create an atmosphere of fear and terror.
+According to Kashmir Media Service, the troops conducted operations in different towns, villages and Mohallas of Srinagar, Kupwara, Bandipore, Baramulla, Ganderbal, Badgam, Islamabad, Pulwama, Shopian, Kulgam, Ramban, Kishtwar, Doda, Rajouri, Poonch and Samba districts to create an atmosphere of fear and terror.

 The entire exercise is aimed at silencing the voice for right to self-determination of the Kashmiri people.